hemati/FlowiseDocs/vector-stores/chroma.md

 ### Additional

-If you are running both LangChain.Space and Chroma on Docker, there are additional steps involved.
+If you are running both LangFlux and Chroma on Docker, there are additional steps involved.

 1. Spin up Chroma docker first